Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-2/lecture-materials/intro-to-express-routers-and-controllers.md

 <br>
 <br>

-- Here's the EJS from our last lesson, but with a little extra formatting using a ternary statement to indicate when a todo item is `done`
+- Here's the EJS from our last lesson, but a slight polishing touch.

 ```html
   <h1>Here Are Your Todos</h1>